 The Ph.D. degree is evidence of exceptional scholarly attainment and demonstrated capacity in original investigation.
 Requirements for the degree include courses, examinations, and a period of resident study, as well as arrangements that guarantee sustained, systematic study and superior competency in the chosen concentration.
-The program of study as listed by the student on the Admission to Candidacy form must be approved by the doctoral committee and the Director of Graduate Studies before submission to the Graduate School.
+The program of study listed by the student on the Admission to Candidacy form must be approved by the doctoral committee and the Director of Graduate Studies before submission to the Graduate School.

-A candidate for doctoral degree must complete a minimum of 24 hours of graduate coursework beyond the master's degree, which is a prerequisite for entry into most doctoral programs.
+A candidate for the doctoral degree must complete a minimum of 24 hours of graduate coursework beyond the master's degree, which is a prerequisite for entry into most doctoral programs.
 The Department of Entomology and Plant Pathology does not ordinarily admit Ph.D. students who have not earned an M.S. degree with a thesis, although there will be exceptions.
 A student entering the doctoral program without an M.S. degree must complete a minimum of 48 hours of graduate coursework beyond the baccalaureate degree.
 A minimum of 12 of the 24 hours, or 30 of the 48 hours, must be graded A-F. A minimum of 6 hours of the student's coursework must be University of Tennessee courses at the 600 level, exclusive of dissertation (EPP 600).
+Students may request that academic graduate coursework that they completed at other universities but was not used toward a degree be used to fulfill up to 12 credit hours towards their PhD degree at UTK.
+Approvals from EPP and the Graduate School are required.

-Ph.D. students are required to present two seminars.
+Ph.D. students are required to give two seminars.
 The first seminar is the only one required to be taken for credit (1 hour of EPP 640) and is the research proposal seminar.
 The second is an exit seminar based on the student's dissertation research.
 In addition, 24 hours of EPP 600 Doctoral Research and Dissertation are required.
 Written and Oral Comprehensive Exams, as well as the Defense of Dissertation Exam are required of Ph.D. students in the EPPN program.
 If agreed upon by the graduate student, major advisor, and all members of the graduate committee, the Written Comprehensive exam may consist of a grant proposal.